Matt Gaetz: Early life and career

 He grew up in a conservative and religious family near Fort Walton Beach, and graduated from Niceville High School.
 He graduated from Florida State University in 2003 with a Bachelor of Science in interdisciplinary sciences.
 While at FSU, he was involved in the World Affairs Program Student Government Association and was a member of the Burning Spear Society.
 He graduated from the William & Mary Law School in 2007 with a Juris Doctor.
 Gaetz was admitted to the Florida Bar on February 6, 2008.

 Gaetz's father represented parts of northwest Florida as a member of the Florida State Senate from 2006 to 2016, was Senate president from 2012 to 2014, and was elected to the Florida Senate again in 2024.
 Gaetz's grandfather, Jerry Gaetz, was the mayor of Rugby, North Dakota, and a candidate for lieutenant governor of North Dakota at the 1964 North Dakota Republican Party state convention, where he died of a heart attack.

-After graduating from law school, Gaetz worked at the law firm Keefe, Anchors & Gordon (now AnchorsGordon) in Fort Walton Beach.
+After graduating from law school, Gaetz worked at the law firm Keefe, Anchors & Gordon (later AnchorsGordon) in Fort Walton Beach.
 In October 2021, the Florida bar suspended Gaetz from practicing law due to unpaid fees.
 He was reinstated after the $265 fee was paid.